techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=241
 (200)
 Which of the following statements about threads is true?
 (Choose one.)

-a.
-Every thread starts executing with a priority of 5.
+A. Every thread starts executing with a priority of 5.

-b.
-Threads inherit their priority from their parent thread. c.
-Threads are guaranteed to run with the priority that you set using the setPriority() method. d.
-Thread priority is an integer ranging from 1 to 100.
+B. Threads inherit their priority from their parent threa D.
+C. Threads are guaranteed to run with the priority that you set using the setPriority() metho
+D.
+D. Thread priority is an integer ranging from 1 to 100.

-Answer: B
+ANSWER: B
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: